expectedbehavior/common-files/README.markdown

 - Is it popular?
 If many people that use the common files are already using it or interested in it, it's probably worth contributing.
 - Is it strictly better?
 Strictly better means it has all the benefits of the current implementation, along with some improvements.
 - Is it unobtrusive?
 If it's not popular or strictly better, it might still be a good contribution.
-If you won't notice it unless you look for it and it's unlikely to cuase conflicts with future changes, lean towards contribution.
+If you won't notice it unless you look for it and it's unlikely to cause conflicts with future changes, lean towards contribution.
 - Is it easy to alter or undo?
 If you're not sure about the above but it's really easy to change again later, consider contributing.

 Contributions are made through the PR process common throughout the land.
 If you don't know what that means, make an issue and we'll get it sorted.

 # Personalizing
 This section is about making changes only for yourself.
 Please consider contributing before personalizing the common files.
-They're shared so we can all benefit.
 If you've looked at the contribution guidelines and you're still not sure, Some good indicators it should be personal are

 - It costs money or requires a subscription to something the company doesn't pay for.
 - You've talked to other people about it and nobody has shown any interest.